zquintana/ess-help/content/intellectual-property/index.md

 type: ip
 ---

-### 38 awarded and pending patents and trademarks assigned in 32 countries.
+### 34 awarded and pending patents in 32 countries.

 7 awarded foundational patents supplemented by dozens of variation and supplemental patents worldwide.
 The strength of our patent portfolio protects automakers and customers as a